 There are many benefits to using charcoal for filtering water, and you’re probably wondering if it’s worth the investment.

-In this post, we’ll break down everything you need to know about using charcoal for water filtration, from how it works to its pros and cons.
+In this post, I will break down everything you need to know about using charcoal for water filtration, from what it is to how it works as well its pros and cons.

 What Is Charcoal?

 Water can be filtered with many different types of charcoal to choose from.
 But what is charcoal, and why is it so effectively filtering water?

 Charcoal is made by burning organic matter, such as wood, until it’s turned into a black powder.

 The resulting powder is highly porous and can absorb much liquid.

 -This is why charcoal is used for filtering water—it can remove impurities and toxins from the liquid, making it safe to drink.